rust-lang/rust-wiki-backup/Doc-friends-of-the-tree.md

 community.
 These people are 'friends of the tree', archived here for eternal glory.

+## 2015-02-17 Toby Scrace

+Today I would like to nominate Toby Scrace as Friend of the Tree.
+Toby emailed me over the weekend about a login vulnerability on crates.io where you could log in to whomever the previously logged in user was regardless of whether the GitHub authentication was successful or not.
+I very much appreciate Toby emailing me privately ahead of time, and I definitely feel that Toby has earned becoming Friend of the Tree.

 ## 2015-02-10 Jonathan Reem (reem)

 Jonathan Reem has been making an impact on Rust since May 2014.
 His